 Light stability in application is the most commonly requested test from customers with translucent or transparent packaging since they need to know if their product will retain the initial vibrancy and shade across the retail shelf life.
 Check out how we do it in the video below:

 The ideal light stability test is a real-time test in the final packaging using the same lighting, e.g., Cool White UV, DE65 artificial sunlight, etc. under which the product will be stored.
 The test is conducted for the duration of the desired shelf-life of the product.

 If real time testing is not possible due to a short development or launch window, accelerated light testing is done using high intensity light.

-For non-beverage applications, the samples are placed in a photostability cabinet like the one above that is temperature controlled to 25°C (77°F) using illumination that would mimic supermarket conditions.
+Samples are placed in a photostability cabinet like the one above that is temperature controlled to 25°C (77°F) using illumination that would mimic supermarket conditions.
 By doing this, we can get general light stability results in 15 hours that would typically take a full year in real time.

 The image below shows Emulsitech® Beta-carotene at a 0.02% use rate that has gone through accelerated light testing.
 The post-light beverage on the right has a dE CMC of 3.89 from the original, which indicates very good stability.